Bootle: Notable people

 Many notable footballers were born in Bootle.
-Jamie Carragher, who played for LFC, is now a pundit for Sky, Steve McManaman and Roy Evans came to prominence playing for Liverpool (with Evans later going on to become the club's manager) whilst Alvin Martin is regarded as one of West Ham United's greatest-ever players.
+Jamie Carragher, Steve McManaman and Roy Evans came to prominence playing for Liverpool (with Evans later going on to become the club's manager) whilst Alvin Martin is regarded as one of West Ham United's greatest-ever players.
 Former Evertonian Jose Baxter of Sheffield United was also born in Bootle.
 England Lioness and Manchester City player Alex Greenwood grew up playing on the streets of Bootle.

 In the arts, Bootle has produced the comedian Tom O'Connor, the television presenter Keith Chegwin, television producer and presenter Will Hanrahan and early rock and roll singer Billy J. Kramer.
 The fashion retailer George Davies was educated in Bootle.

-The linguist John C. Wells was born in Bootle.
+John C. Wells, linguist.
+He was born in Bootle.

-Psychic medium Derek Acorah was born in Bootle.
+Derek Acorah, psychic medium.
+He was born in Bootle.

-The former Leader of the UK Independence Party, Paul Nuttall, was born in Bootle.
+Paul Nuttall, former Leader of the UK Independence Party.
+He was born in Bootle.

-Sergiusz Pinkwart, writer, journalist, traveler, Magellan Award winner, lives in Bootle.
+Sergiusz Pinkwart, writer, journalist, traveler, Magellan Award winner.
+He lives in Bootle.

-Pat Kelly, New Zealand trade unionist, was born and raised in Bootle.
+Pat Kelly, New Zealand trade unionist.
+He was born and raised in Bootle.